-This article ends a cycle of four articles on anti-ship cruise missiles.
-In it, we will talk about anti-ship missiles and complexes that were and are currently in service with the Russian surface naval fleet.
+This article concludes a series of four articles on anti-ship cruise missiles.
+In it, we will talk about anti-ship missiles and complexes that were and are currently in service with the Russian surface military fleet.

-By a decree of 30 December 1954, the creation of the first shipboard system weapons “Quiver” using Strela projectiles (KSS) with a range of 40 km.
-At the same time, it was intended to use to the greatest extent the elements of the aviation “Kometa” already launched into serial production.
+By a decree of 30 December 1954, the creation of the first shipboard system weapons "Quiver" using Strela shells (KSS) with a range of 40 km.
+At the same time, it was supposed to make the most use of elements already launched into mass production. aviation "Comets."

 The ammunition, which was supposed to be placed on Sverdlov-type cruisers, the 68bis-ZIF, ranged from 24 to 28 KSS, based on the target of sinking two cruisers or seven enemy destroyers.
 Subsequently, the missile-carrying cruiser retained the designation of the 67 Ave., the variant of the first test phase was called the 67EP Ave., and the variant of the second stage was the 67SI Ave.

 Among other things, a modification of the CSS with an active radar homing head, which provided over-horizon application, was provided.

 The equipment of the “Quiver” system provided detection and tracking of targets, issued commands to the launcher and the projectile aircraft, controlled its launch and flight.
 The target was guided along the equipotent zone of the ship’s radar beam, in the last section a semi-active homing plane operated, which received the radar radiation reflected from the target.

 The first start occurred in January 1956.
 In April, the first stage of testing was completed.
 Of the ten launches conducted at a maximum range of 43 km, 7 were successful.
 Shooting at a minimum distance of 15 km was less successful.
 Two of the three KSS passed at a considerable distance from the target.